lostpebble/koa-mobx-react-starter/README.md

 ###Crossover
 - [MobX](https://github.com/mobxjs/mobx "MobX") - Awesome state management library, makes it so easy I feel like I'm cheating somehow.
 State stores initialized on the server, altered by some actions depending on request, and then passed over to the client to continue its state-altering journey.
 - [ReactJS](https://facebook.github.io/react/) - Build views on the server according to state and then inject functionality into those already built views on the client, and continue calling MobX actions and re-rendering accordingly
+- [React-Router](https://github.com/ReactTraining/react-router) - A routing solution for ReactJS.
+Works great with server-side rendering too, catching all possible routes we may want to render.

 ###Client
 - Javascript compiled with [Webpack](https://webpack.github.io/) - A bundler that reads your entry JavaScript and various other files and creates a distribution build of them (using various options and plugins) for efficient client-side delivery